AlexandruJurju/LeetCode-Problems/LeetCode/Code Solutions.md

 # 2. Add two numbers
-##
+## Diff: Medium | Tags: Linked List
 ### Java
+#### Method 1 -
-at the start make a resultNode and a dummyNode while l1 is not empty, l2 not empty and carry is not empty do if l1 is not null then add the value to current sum and go to next node if l2 is not null then add the value to current sum and go to next node add carry to the current sum, sum = l1.val + l2.val + carry the value of the node will be sum % 10 to get the smaller val the value of carry will be sum / 10 make a new node with the value = sum%10 and
+at the start make a new ListNode called result and use a dummyNode while l1 is not empty and l2 not empty and carry is not empty do if l1 is not null increment sum with the value and go to next node if l2 is not null increment sum with the value and go to next node add carry to the current sum, sum = l1.val + l2.val + carry the value of the node will be sum % 10 to get the value in range 0,9 the value of carry will be sum / 10 make a new node with the value = sum%10 and